2018 Brazilian general election: Campaign

-Rejection of Lula's candidacy
+Rejection of Lula's candidacy for re-election

-On 1 September, the Superior Electoral Court voted 6–1 to reject Lula's candidacy based on the Lei da Ficha Limpa and his conviction on corruption charges, but approved the PT-PCdoB-PROS coalition "The People Happy Again" and the candidacy of Fernando Haddad.
+On 1 September, the Superior Electoral Court voted 6–1 to reject Lula's candidacy for what would be his third term based on the Lei da Ficha Limpa and his conviction on corruption charges, but approved the PT-PCdoB-PROS coalition "The People Happy Again" and the candidacy of Fernando Haddad.
 The Workers' Party replaced Lula with Haddad and announced former presidential candidate Manuela d'Ávila as his running mate.

 Stabbing of Jair Bolsonaro

 Jair Bolsonaro was stabbed on 6 September 2018 while campaigning in the city of Juiz de Fora, Minas Gerais and interacting with supporters.
 Bolsonaro's son, Flávio, stated that his father's wounds were only superficial and he was recovering in hospital.
 Police arrested and identified the attacker as Adelio Bispo de Oliveira, who claimed that he was "ordered by God to carry out the attack".
 Flávio Bolsonaro later stated that the wounds inflicted seemed worse than initially thought.
 He tweeted about his father's condition, explaining that the perforation reached part of the liver, the lung and part of the intestine.
 He also stated that Bolsonaro had lost a large amount of blood, arriving at the hospital with a pressure of 10/3, but had since stabilized.
 Most of the other candidates in the presidential race as well as and the then-Brazilian president, Michel Temer, condemned the attack.
 After being stabbed, Bolsonaro did not attend any further debates.